nanobox-io/nanobox-docs/source/cli/destroy.html.md

 title: destroy
 ---

-The `destroy` command destroys the Nanobox VM, removing all apps, containers, and all associated Nanobox and application data.
+The `destroy` command destroys the current project and removes it from Nanobox, destroying the filesystem mount, associated dns aliases, and local app data.

 ### Usage
 ```bash